Arukah Therapy

 • Some clients may experience common detoxing side effects such as headache, fatigue, bloating, nausea, cramping, and gas.

 • Mild bruising, tenderness, itching from increased blood flow, and redness is normal, especially those with sensitive skin or ones that bruise easily.
 If this happens, arnica gel can be applied to the area with bruising and will help the bruises to fade.
-Any tenderness, bruising or redness should go away within 7 days.
+Any tenderness, bruising or redness should go away within a few days.

 back to top